Hemideina ricta: Identification

-The Banks Peninsula tree weta is a red-brown colour (Biodiversity Recovery Unit, 1998) its body length can range from 40–55 mm in mature adults and it weighs 4–6 g.
-Like other insects Banks Peninsula tree weta has three body segments, a head, a thorax and an abdomen.
-Hemideina ricta and Hemideina femorata both live in forest fragments on Banks Peninsula.
+Hemideina ricta is similar to H. femorata, which is also found in forest fragments on Banks Peninsula.
 These two species can be differentiated using the number of stridulatory ridges on their abdomen.
-Hemideina ricta has more than 20 ridges in total (left + right side of body) where as H. femorata has fewer than 16 stridulatory ridges.
-Although these two species will share the same daytime refuge holes only a few F1 hybrids have been found, and no gene flow has been detected between the two species.
+Hemideina ricta has more than 20 ridges in total, whereas H. femorata has fewer than 16 stridulatory ridges.
+Although these two species will share the same daytime refuge holes, only a few F1 hybrids have been found, and no gene flow has been detected between the two species.